 Fast-forward to today.
 Our humble barge in South Bay serves literally as our jumping-off point for the largest, most successful seagrass restoration project in the world.

-Starting from the mere remnant Orth located nearby, VIMS and The Nature Conservancy have since broadcast more than 70 million seeds to help accelerate the natural spread of eelgrass, which now covers almost 6,200 acres in South, Spider Crab, Hog Island and Cobb Island bays - that's an area the size of the city of Charlottesville.
+Starting from the mere remnant Orth located nearby, VIMS and The Nature Conservancy have since broadcast more than 72 million seeds into 536 acres to help accelerate the natural spread of eelgrass, which now covers almost 7,200 acres in South, Spider Crab, Hog Island and Cobb Island bays - that's an area the size of the city of Charlottesville.

 Each spring since 2008, 30 to 40 volunteers have signed on to boost the now decade-long partnership.
 So how exactly does a volunteer make a dent in our goal of collecting enough eelgrass shoots to yield 10 million seeds?

 That’s the gist of Bo Lusk’s introduction prior to our hitting the water.
 A coastal scientist with the Conservancy’s Virginia Coast Reserve, Lusk dips down and surfaces with several emerald strands.
 He separates the seed-bearing reproductive shoots and holds them up to demonstrate our quarry.
 Catching sunlight, the vaguely rice-shaped seeds emit a golden glow.

 Underwater, however, one clump of grass looks much like another to me.
 Maybe I just haven’t yet found my "seagrass eyes," as Volunteer Coordinator Jennifer Dalke puts it.
 But for now, I find touch more reliable than vision.
 While the bulk of the vegetation feels much like the skinny ribbon used for gift-wrapping, the seed-bearing shoots feel tubular, like tiny pea pods.

 Face to Face with a Crustacean